KangaZero/kangazero.weatherdashboard.io/README.md

 **What?**

+This is a website that shows a 5-day weather forecast with the use of openweather API.
+The current data will show avaiable weather data closest to the current time.
+While the other 4 days will show data from one of 5 default timestamps included.
+The number of timestaps can be changed with the "cnt=[number]" parameter, but I spent to much time making a function to match the closest timestamp.
+Basically, I wish not to erase my hardwork.

 **Technologies**

 This project ultilies a free API from [OpenWeather Doc](https://openweathermap.org/forecast5), which is fetched and dynamically rendered onto the index.html page with Javascript.
 The HTML page itself is styled with a combination of base CSS and a third-party library called [Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/introduction/).
+The 3rd-party library, [JQuery]() was initially included, however loading times were too long, and there was nothing beyond base Javascript needed for any of the functions used.

 **Why?**